aashrithkothuri/TennisMotionRadar/README.md

 # TennisMotionRadar
-Micropython code for pico 2 W based radar gun
-(for training neural net for tennis motion app)
+Micropython code for pico 2 W based radar gun (need micropico extension for vscode) (for training neural net for tennis motion app)

 Components used: